Alternative Credit Options

 Lakota Summer School offers opportunities for high school students seeking original and recovery credit courses needed for graduation; junior school students wanting to take math advancement courses; and students wanting to retake any end-of-course assessments.

-Lakota's 2023 Secondary Summer School, scheduled for May 26 through June 30, will be offered virtually this summer with the option for both zoom and in-person help sessions.
-In-person help sessions will be held at Lakota Central.
-Additionally, both advanced math options for junior school students (Bridge to Advance 7 and Bridge to Algebra I) will offer a virtual or in-person option.
+Lakota's 2023 Secondary Summer School is scheduled for May 26 through June 30, with no school on Monday May 29, or Monday June 19.
+Summer School is being offered virtually this summer with the option for both zoom and in-person help sessions.
+In-person help sessions will be held at Lakota Central at 5030 Tylersville Rd.
+Additionally, both advanced math options for junior school students (Bridge to Adv 7 Math and Bridge to Algebra) will offer a virtual or in-person option.

 Individuals who are 18 and older, withdrawn from school, and have not earned a high school diploma are eligible to take the high school equivalency tests.
 Individuals who are 16 and 17 years old, are eligible to test with parental consent (include documentation) and a current school withdrawal form signed by a school official.
 Visit the Ohio Department of Education's Ohio High School Equivalence webpage for complete details.